benbaptist/minecraft-wrapper/README.md

   - Chat between Minecraft server and IRC channels
 - Scheduled reboots
 - Web remote for controlling the server and the wrapper through your web browser
-- Shell scripts that are called upon certain events (similar to plugin events, but quicker and easier)
+- Shell scripts (Linux) that are called upon certain events (similar to plugin events, but quicker and easier)
 - Minecraft 1.7 and later support (uses tellraw!)

 #API#
 The doucmentation for Wrapper.py is not complete, but you can find a quick reference on the plugin API here:
 </br><a href="http://wrapper.benbaptist.com/docs/api.html">http://wrapper.benbaptist.com/docs/api.html</a>

 It isn't finished, nor is it pretty, but it should help give you an idea of the methods that can be used.
 More documentation will be released for working with the plugin API, but for now, here's a few things.</br></br>

 <b>List of events</b>: https://docs.google.com/spreadsheet/ccc?key=0AoWx24EFSt80dDRiSGVxcW1xQkVLb2dWTUN4WE5aNmc&usp=sharing</br>